 When You Arrive: There are sometimes prior meetings in the room that run until 6:30 so if other people are waiting outside the door, just ask to make sure you’re entering the correct meeting.
 To your left there will be a table with a sign up sheet, agendas as well as the Speaker & Comment cards.
 If you want to speak, make sure you give your card to one of the board members before the meeting starts so they know how many people to allot time for at the end of the meeting.

-Where to Sit: Visitors are welcome to sit around the table with the board members, however, if there’s a large group, I recommend taking a seat in one of the chairs set behind the board table simply to ensure that the board members all have a seat at the table.
+Where to Sit: Visitors are welcome to sit around the table with the board members, however, if there’s a large group, you can simply grab one of the chairs set behind the board table.

 The Meeting: Here’s a sample agenda to give you an idea of the flow of the meetings and topics discussed.
 The guest/public comment period is at the very end of the meeting and each person is limited to two minutes.